- Health & Safety

 Are safaris in Tanzania safe?

 You bet they are.
 Tanzania is one of Africa’s most stable countries.
-You’ll be welcomed by its friendly people and always taken care of by attentive staff.
-After full days of wildlife viewing, rest up at handpicked camps and lodges, which offer authentic African charm and modern-day conveniences.
+The friendly people and attentive staff members at the hotel will take care of you throughout your stay in Tanzania.
+After spending full day in game drives, rest up at your preferred camps and lodges which provide old African charm in modern-day conveniences..

 Is it okay to drink the water?

-We provide free bottled water during all wildlife-viewing drives.
+Free bottled water is provided by us during the game drives in the park.
 You can also purchase bottled water at all lodges.

 Are there a lot of bugs in Tanzania?

 There are more bugs in many places in the U.S. than you will encounter on safari!
 As in North America, deet-based repellents and citronelle-based products work well if you encounter mosquitoes or other small insects.